 The pulp is the innermost part of your tooth containing nerves, connective tissue, and blood vessels that is protected by enamel and dentin.
 There are a number of procedures and infections that require an endodontist, a dentist with two years of specialized endodontic training.

-Pulpotomy vs Pulpectomy
+Pulpotomy vs. Pulpectomy

 Pulpotomy means “to cut the pulp” and pulpectomy means “to remove the pulp.”
 Generally, a pulpotomy aims to save the healthy pulp that remains.

-Pulpectomy vs Root Canal
+Pulpectomy vs. Root Canal

-This is the removal of infected tissue at the bottom of your tooth’s root(s). , also know as root end procedure, are not generally the go-to procedure.
-If you have a dental bridge or another obstacle that eliminates root canal treatment as an option, your dentist will likely recommend an apicoectomy since they start at the bottom rather than the top.
+This is the removal of infected tissue at the bottom of your tooth’s roots.are not generally the go-to procedure.
+If you have a dental bridge or other obstacle that eliminates root canal treatment as an option, our dentists will likely recommend an apicoectomy since they start at the bottom rather than the top.